The Tilting Theory of Contraction Algebras: Preliminaries

 We say $M$ is \emph{maximal Cohen--Macaulay} $(\mathrm{CM})$ if $\mathrm{depth}_R(M)=\mathrm{dim}(R)$ and we write $\cmr$ for the full subcategory of $\mod R$ consisting of maximal Cohen--Macaulay modules. \end{definition} For each pair $M,N$ of objects in $\cmr$, define $\uHom_R(M,N)$ to be $\Hom_R(M,N)$ factored out by the set of morphisms which factor through $\proj (\cmr)=\add(R)$.
 The stable category of $\cmr$, denoted $\ucmr$, is then defined to have the same objects as $\cmr$, but where

 In particular, any projective module in $\cmr$ is isomorphic to zero in $\ucmr$.
 Given an object $M \in \cmr$, a \emph{syzygy} of $M$, denoted $\Omega M$, is obtained by taking the kernel of a surjective morphism $R^n \to M$.
-This is only defined up to projective summands, but as such, it is well defined on $\ucmr$ and in fact, induces a well defined functor $\Omega \colon \ucmr \to \ucmr$ which is an equivalence.
+This is only defined up to projective summands, but as such, it is well-defined on $\ucmr$ and in fact, induces a functor $\Omega \colon \ucmr \to \ucmr$ which is an equivalence.
 The following theorem summarises known results about $\cmr$ and its stable category.
-For details, and full references, see e.g. \cite[\S1]{symmetric}. \begin{proposition} If $R$ is a complete local isolated cDV singularity, $\cmr$ is a Frobenius category with $\proj(\cmr )=\add(R)$.
-Moreover, the stable category $\ucmr$ is a Krull-Schmidt, Hom-finite, 2-Calabi-Yau triangulated category with shift functor $\Omega^{-1}$ satisfying $\Omega^2 \cong \id$. \end{proposition} In particular, it is easy to see there are isomorphisms
+For details, and full references, see e.g.\ \cite[\S1]{symmetric}. \begin{proposition} If $R$ is a complete local isolated cDV singularity, $\cmr$ is a Frobenius category.
+Moreover, the stable category $\ucmr$ is a Krull-Schmidt, Hom-finite, 2-Calabi-Yau triangulated category with shift functor $\Omega^{-1}$ satisfying $\Omega^2 \cong \id$. \end{proposition} In particular, it is easy to see that there are isomorphisms